 Professor of Geography, within the Department of Geography & Planning at SUNY Buffalo State.
-My teaching interests are in physical geography; specifically meteorology, climatology, and water-related issues.
-Courses taught include: Meteorology (GEG/GES 241), Arctic Geography (GEG 359), Weather & Society (GEG 386), Extreme Weather (GEG 383), and Quantitative Methods (GEG 390).
+My teaching interests are in physical geography; specifically meteorology, climatology, and on water-related issues.
+Current courses taught: Meteorology (GEG/GES 241), Arctic Geography (GEG 359), Weather & Society (GEG 386), Extreme Weather (GEG 383), and Quantitative Methods (GEG 390).

-Current activities revolve around local meteorology and climatology issues, with a more recent focus on: researching the geography, science and history of WNY’s Weather – content for a book tentatively titled “The Faces of WNY’s Weather”; defining and characterizing WNY’s climate zones; and researching climate trends within Western New York – content for an ongoing effort with the Buffalo NGO “Designing to Live Sustainably” to characterize WNY’s climatic responses and nonresponse in a warming world.
-Also, working on projects related to meteorology-related interpretations of Charles E. Burchfield’s watercolors (Weather Event), and the science of Alexander von Humboldt, with a specific interest on his meteorological research and his connection to Buffalo, NY.
+Current activities revolve around Western New York’s (WNY) meteorology and climatology, with a more recent focus on: researching the geography, science and history of WNY’s Weather – content for my book “The Face of WNY’s Weather”; defining and characterizing WNY’s climate zones; and researching climate trends within Western New York – content for an ongoing effort with the Buffalo NGO “Designing to Live Sustainably” to characterize WNY’s climatic responses and nonresponse in a warming world.
+A recent activity focused on organizing Buffalo’s sestercentennial celebration of Alexander von Humboldt.

-Full member of the American Meteorological Society (Treasurer of the WNY Chapter), and member of the National Weather Association.
+Full member of the American Meteorological Society (AMS)and active in the AMS Western New York Chapter.
 Invited member of the Science Advisory Panel for the Niagara Falls, NY “Our World Weather Center”.
 Past co-coordinator of the New York Geographic Alliance (NYGA), and research director of the NYGA project “B-Wet Upper Susquehanna Project’’.
 Received the National Council for Geographic Education Distinguished Teaching Achievement Award in 2006, and the Buffalo State President's Award for Distinguished Teaching in 2010.
 Recipient of a commendation from the National Geographic Society for dedicated leadership rendered to the State of New York to ensure the geographic literacy of the next generation, as well as the 2011 Virginia Figura Award from the NYGA in recognition of distinguished service to geographic education in New York State.
 Awarded the 2013 Burchfield Penney Art Center’s “Esprit de Corps Award”, as well as a Certificate of Commendation, with co-curator Tullis Johnson, from Museumwise for “Weather Event’” − an exhibition of Charles Burchfield’s water colors as interpreted from a meteorological perspective.

 Link to WeatherPage to learn more about my meteorology & climatology activities.